Geissorhiza Species One

 Geissorhiza index - Geissorhiza species h-l - Geissorhiza species m-z

 Geissorhiza aspera Goldblatt is found on mostly sandy soils, flats, and slopes in the western Cape.
-It has blue to violet flowers that appear in spring.
+It has blue to violet flowers that appear in spring, and grows from 10-35 cm high.
 The first photo was taken by Bill Dijk, the next two by Cameron McMaster at Hermanus and Jacobsbaai and the fourth by Mary Sue Ittner at Darling.
 The fifth photo taken by Rod Saunders near Malmesbury after a burn was originally thought to be a new species, but subsequently was determined to be a different form of this species.
 The last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Geissorhiza aspera, Bill DijkGeissorhiza aspera, Hermanus, Cameron McMasterGeissorhiza aspera, Jacobsbaai, Cameron McMasterGeissorhiza aspera, Darling, Mary Sue IttnerGeissorhiza aspera, Malmesbury, Rod SaundersGeissorhiza aspera, Jan and Anne Lise Schutte-Vlok